How do you convince someone that being homosexual is wrong?

 First, you can pray for an unsaved homosexual person and share the gospel with them.
 If you are relating with a Christian struggling with this issue, you can pray for them, too.
 Pray God will give them the courage and perseverance to achieve sexual abstinence.
 Sexual activity usually covers deep wounds.
 Once activity stops, the "pain-killer" of sex wears off and underlying emotional pain can surface.
 Be there to listen and support them in this process.

-Pray God will help them see and find biblical solutions to underlying issues that led to their homosexual orientation.
+Pray that God will help them see and find biblical solutions to underlying issues that may contribute to their homosexual orientation.
 Learn what you can about these problems and find someone with expertise that can counsel your friend.
 Pray the Lord will help them re-connect with His original design and purpose for them as a man or woman.
 If you are the same gender as your friend, you can play a tremendous part in his or her healing just by being a role model of what a godly man or godly woman is like.
 That means being vulnerable about your weaknesses, aggressively pursuing personal maturity, and above all, seeking to grow in your relationship with Jesus Christ.

 Don't discount your ability to help someone leave homosexuality and into all that God plans for their lives.
 Be a friend: encourage, confront, listen, share.
 Go side-by-side with them through the challenging adventure ahead.